 Selene River Press strives to support everyone in applying holistic nutrition in their daily lives.
 We offer health practitioners educational and training materials in the art and science of nutrition therapeutics.
 And for patients, we provide a wide selection of books and media on topics that directly impact their health.

 For over thirty years, Selene River Press has been the leader in nutrition education.
 Our goal is to help readers get beyond fads, miracle diets, and other misinformation with resources rooted in nutrition’s original principles, as revealed by the field’s first researchers.

-These pioneers, led by the brilliant Dr. Royal Lee, showed that most degenerative illness such as heart disease and cancer is the result of malnutrition at the hand of processed and synthetic foods.
-This simple truth, demonstrated so clearly in the early 1900s, was largely forgotten as industrial foods replaced real ones in America.
+These pioneers, led by the prescient Dr. Royal Lee, showed that heart disease, cancer, and most other types of degenerative illness are the result of malnutrition at the hand of processed and synthetic foods.
+The simple truth that whole, unprocessed foods are the foundation of good health, demonstrated so clearly in the early 1900s, was largely forgotten as industrial foods replaced real ones in America.

 Stephanie Selene Anderson

 Founder and Editor-in-Chief, Selene River Press

 A Note About Our Products: Although we strive to select resources thoroughly in line with Dr. Lee’s philosophy, not all products meet every single standard.
 Often a resource offers such great information overall that its net value far outweighs the one or two points with which we disagree.
 In such cases of disagreement, we provide our viewpoint in the item description.